 Crabber Steve and friends took time off of crabbing and fishing in Siletz Bay to crab in the lower Nestucca Bay.
 Several months prior to this visit Steve and friends took near limit catches of Dungeness crabs using Crab Max crab traps; however, this time they did not take a crab.
 Recent rainfall pushed the crabs out into the ocean.

 The limit for crawdads is 72 per person per day.
 We only took enough crawdads to satisfy our immediate needs as a side dish.
 Do not consume crawdads raw or undercooked.
-I cooked the crawdads in the video clip for 5 to 7 minutes in boiling water.
+I recommend cooking the crawdads as shown the video clip for 7 minutes in boiling water once the water returns to a boil.
 Boil crawdads until they are thoroughly cooked through, but over cooking dries them out and they become rubbery.
+Do not consume raw or undercooked freshwater fish or crabdads.

 Most people find eating visceral material objectionable.
 The visceral canal of crawdads is easily removed as shown in images 3,4 and 5.
 Pick up the crawdad and grasp the middle segment of the tail flap.
 Twist 90 degreed and pull.
 The one to two limits of crawdads are ready to cook.

 I purchased an immersion basket for my 16 quart stock pot.
-It is so very useful in cooking all kinds of things such as a boiled crawdad feed, cooking Dungeness crabs and blanching clams. etc.
+It is so very useful in cooking all kinds of things such as a boiled crawdad feed, cooking Dungeness crabs, blanching clams and cooking corn on the cob, umm. etc.

 All tings are not equal when cooking a boiled crawdad feed.
 One has to consider the cooking time of the ingredients, potatoes, corn and crawdads in that order for everyone to enjoy the feed.